This post may contain affiliate links. Please see my disclosure policy for details.

-There is also your much needed caffeine fix with a huge cafetière of coffee or a pot of tea too.
-Much needed to set you up for a day of exploring.
+There is also your much-needed caffeine fix with a huge cafetière of coffee or a pot of tea too.
+A great way to set you up for a day of exploring.

 7. You can indulge in the Wordsworth Hotel Spa & have a treatment

-If you were after something a little more indulgent, the hotel do offer a range of expert treatments from their spa menu.
+If you were after something a little more indulgent, the hotel does offer a range of expert treatments from their spa menu.

 8. It’s the perfect place to explore Grasmere, Rydal and the Lake District!